HandsomeRobert/AOTrack/readme.txt

 	1. May happen only two Client connect to STM32, just Restart the Xispek Software can solve it(Resume to three Clients).
 	2. Recv_timeout must be set larger to zero.
 	3. Successfully Use a whole area to store the receive data.

-ºÄÊ±·ÖÎö£»
+ADD:
+	1. the reason why cannot create new Object is triggerInteval is used short, but value too Large, overflow to -XXX, so triggerInterval >  ModuleConfig[Module_i].Debounce failed.
+And Cannot Create New Object!!!!!!
+	   Add ActionExecute will cause Damage Bug after Create 8 Objects 2019.6.20
+	1. error: After Normal Create 51 Object, the program will be lost in ETH_IRQHandler, go into while() dead cycle!!! the Reason result in DataTransferManage.c where use break to jump out  "while(Session[Session_i].BufferSend[j].IsBufferAlive)"
+		Oh, it lost again(After Create 456 Object...)......
+	2. "while(ETH_GetRxPktSize(ETH_Handler.RxDesc))"==>Modify while loop to if Temporarily.....have a try, Create Object seems normally...
+		At Present, Not Find Bug....Maybe exist. ºÄÊ±·ÖÎö£»
 	1. mymalloc(SRAMEX, 128) ·ÖÅäÄÚ´æÊ±¼äÎª800us×óÓÒ£¬myfreeÔÚ70us×óÓÒ£¬ËùÒÔÍÆ¼ö²»ÒªÈ¥¶¯Ì¬¿ª±ÙÄÚ´æ£¡£¡£¡×ñÑ­£º¿Õ¼ä»»Ê±¼ä£¡£¡£¡
 	2. netconn_writeºÄÊ±³¤£¬´ó¸ÅÎª2356us-->5023us